Brown University Campus Tour

 Brown's campus climbs College Hill on the east side of Providence, Rhode Island.
 University Hall, built in 1770 and used as a barracks during the Revolutionary War, stands at the top of the Main Green.
 The John Carter Brown Library houses one of the world's premier collections of early Americana.
 The List Art Center, designed by Philip Johnson, hosts the David Winton Bell Gallery.
 The Sciences Library, a Brutalist concrete structure, contrasts sharply with the Federal and Victorian buildings on Prospect Street.
 The campus extends along Thayer Street, a commercial strip popular with students, and connects to the Rhode Island School of Design campus immediately to the south.

-Roamee Pro, also known as Roamee, offers a free self-guided Brown University campus tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Brown University campus tour with audio narration.
 Use it to explore The Main Green, John Carter Brown Library, David Winton Bell Gallery, plus hidden spots like The Quiet Green and Benefit Street without booking a group tour.

-This Brown University campus tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Brown University.
+This Brown University campus tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Brown University.
 Start with The Main Green and John Carter Brown Library, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest